rui314/mold/README.md

   to work around the slowness of regular linking.
 I want to focus on making the regular linking extremely fast.

-## Flow of Control

-Step 1

-- Read all object files into memory and intern all symbol strings, comdat signature strings, mergeable strings and exception frame signature strings.

-Step 2

-- Resolve all symbols to match undefined symbols with defined symbols.

-Step 3

-- Eliminate unused archive member object files.

-Step 4

-- Eliminate duplicate comdat groups.

-Step 5 (do them in parallell)

-- Create output sections and add input sections to them.

-- Scan all relocations to fix the sizes of .plt, .got, .got.plt, .dynstr, .rela.dyn and .rela.plt sections.

-- Scan all mergeable strings to fix the sizes of mergeable sections.
-  Also assign offsets within a section to mergeable strings.

-- Scan all .eh_frame's to fix the size of .eh_frame section.
-Also compute the size of .eh_frame_hdrs section.

-Step 6

-- Assign file offsets in an output file and addresses in the virtual address space to all input and output sections.

-Step 7 (do them in parallel)

-- Copy input sections to output sections.

-- Copy mergeable strings to merged output sections.

-- Scan all symbols to assign them regular, PLT and GOT addresses, and then fill .plt, .got, .plt, dynstr, rela.dyn and rela.plt sections.

-- Fill .eh_frame and .eh_frame_hdr sections.

-Step 8

-- Apply relocations to copied input sections in an output file.

 ## Compatibility

 - GNU ld, GNU gold and LLVM lld support essentially the same set of